 - A. Colon Cancer Screening Guide Card This card is intended for use with patients and communities as an informational guide to understanding who is eligible and what options are available for colorectal cancer screening.
-(Please contact Cancer Prevention and Control at wvucancer@hsc.wvu.edu if you need assistance adding your logo or contact information.) - B. March 3rd Is Dress in Blue Day Flyer- This flyer promotes national Dress in Blue Day, March 3, 2023 (first Friday of March each year).
-Healthcare providers, patients, and communities are encouraged to celebrate Colorectal Cancer Awareness Day using the hashtags #WVBlueforCRC and #DressinBlueDay. - C. Sample Press Release A sample press release is included as a template.
+(Please contact Cancer Prevention and Control at wvucancer@hsc.wvu.edu if you need assistance adding your logo or contact information.) - B. Dress in Blue Day Flyer This flyer promotes national Dress in Blue Day, the first Friday of March.
+Healthcare providers, patients, and communities are encouraged to celebrate Colorectal Cancer Awareness Day by dressing in blue, taking pictures, and using the hashtags #WVBlueforCRC and #DressinBlueDay. - C. Sample Press Release A sample press release is included as a template.
 This information is appropriate for local radio, television, and news outlets to share through their networks.

-- D. Colorectal Cancer Awareness Month Proclamation This proclamation can be used with local, regional, or state government to declare and hold official observances of Colorectal Cancer Awareness Month. - E. Appointment Reminder Card This card is intended for use in a clinical environment to encourage patients to schedule an appointment to discuss their colorectal cancer screening (CRC) options. - F. Background on Patient Shared Decision Making for Colorectal Cancer Screening This information is intended for internal use to address questions about the benefits of shared decision making for colorectal cancer screening. - G. Social Media Content This section includes suggested social media posts and graphics for use throughout the month of March to encourage colorectal cancer screening.
+- D. Colorectal Cancer Awareness Month Proclamation This proclamation can be used with local, regional, or state government to declare and hold official observances of Colorectal Cancer Awareness Month. - E. Appointment Reminder Card This card is intended for use in a clinical environment to encourage patients to schedule an appointment to discuss their colorectal cancer screening (CRC) options. - F. Background on Patient Shared Decision Making for Colorectal Cancer Screening This information is intended for internal use to address questions about the benefits of shared decision making for colorectal cancer screening. - G. PSA and Health Record Messages These short messages and statements can be shared as radio PSA's, at athletic events, and as direct messages to patients in an electronic health record management system. - H. Shareable Image for Patient Point Systems These images can be used on Health Point Electronic Messaging Systems. - I. Social Media Content This section includes suggested social media posts and graphics for use throughout March to encourage colorectal cancer screening.